binghuang2018/aqml/README.md

 # Demo

-A Demo (see demo/README.md for detail) is provided for an exemplified QM9 molecule (molecule I in Fig. 2C of reference [huang2017dna], also shown below),
+A Demo (see demo/README.md for detail) is provided for an exemplified QM9 molecule (molecule I in Fig. 2C of reference [amons], also shown below),

 <img src="demo/demo.png" width="300">